omichde/BOMAAB/README.md

 This is your user name and password for the MySQL database.
 The downloaded daily reports will partially be stored into your MySQL table.

+  LOGDIR="$HOME/Library/Logs"

+Set this to where you want the log file placed.
+The default is fine for OS X; Linux/\*BSD users may want to set this to `/var/log` or something else.

+  OSXDATE="YES"

+Set this to YES if your `date` command supports the `-v` flag to calculate and print dates in the past (run `man date` to find out if yours does or not.
+Most Linux/`*BSD variants don't.)

+  REQUIRES_LOCAL_INFILE="NO"

+Set this to "YES" if your `mysqld` requires the `--local-infile=1` flag.
+If you run the script but get the error `The used command is not allowed with this MySQL version` then yours does.
+Note that if this is the case, you will also need to modify the `mysqld` configuration file.
+Edit the file `/etc/my.cnf` and in the `[mysqld]` section, ensure the following line is present.  (if it isn't, or the value is set to something other than `1`, add/change it appropriately.)

+  local-infile=1

 ## MySQL setup

 The scripts assume a database called <tt>itunesconnect</tt> with a table called <tt>sales</tt>.
 Its structure is closely modeled after the reports file format.
 Create the table with the following SQL command: